Grow Leader Course

 The seed sovereignty day includes a demonstration of seed saving with seasonally appropriate plants.

-The taught sessions alternate with practical workdays tending to the different areas of Grow Wilder; ponds, wildflower meadows, market garden, forest garden and small woodland.
-These days will be led by the students on rotation, they are a chance to gain practical experience in wildlife gardening, urban conservation, horticulture and food growing skills.
+Each taught session has been designed as an introduction to the topic, aiming to inspire your interest, building personal confidence to take positive action for people and wildlife within your communities.
+These sessions alternate with practical workdays tending to the different areas of Grow Wilder; ponds, wildflower meadows, market garden, forest garden and small woodland.
+These days will be led by the students on rotation, they are a chance to gain practical experience in leading groups through wildlife gardening, urban conservation, horticulture and food growing activities.

 Why the Grow Leader course?